Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Simulation Details and Asymptotic States

-We have performed MD simulations ($d=3$) of the SM fluid in the canonical ($NVT$) ensemble using the periodic boundary conditions (PBCs).
+We have performed MD simulations ($d=3$) of the SM fluid in the canonical (NVT) ensemble using periodic boundary conditions.
 The magnetic particles interact via long-range dipolar interactions, so a truncation of the range of interaction leads to inaccurate results.
 To prevent this, we repeat the simulation cell periodically and use the {\it Ewald summation technique} \cite{Frenkel2001}.
-The equilibrium studies have been performed using the Langevin thermostat \cite{Davidchack2009} which ensures that the temperature of the system fluctuates about the desired fixed value.
+So the simulations represent the thermodynamic limit that brings out the effect of the long-range dipole-dipole interactions without interruptions from systemic lengthscales.
+The long-time evolutions have been performed using the Langevin thermostat which ensures that the temperature of the system has only small fluctuations about the desired fixed value \cite{Davidchack2009}.
 For the non-equilibrium studies of domain growth, it is essential to incorporate hydrodynamics.
-We use the Nos\'e-Hoover thermostat \cite{nose1984, hoover1985, hoover1999} for this purpose, which is known to preserve the relevant feature of hydrodynamics for domain growth \cite{Frenkel2001, Binder1996, Binder2004}.
-Note that the equilibrium structures are statistically identical for either choice of thermostat.
+We use the Nos\'e-Hoover thermostat for this purpose, which is known to preserve the relevant feature of hydrodynamics for domain growth \cite{nose1984, hoover1985, hoover1999}.
+The asymptotic structures are statistically identical for either choice of thermostat.